calum74/sequence/docs/tutorial.md

 ## Creating sequences

-The file [creation.cpp](../samples/creation.cpp) shows the various ways that sequences can be created.

 The `seq()` function is used to create sequences for a variety of situations.
 It returns a lightweight wrapper for an appropriate sequence object.

 1. `seq<T>()` called with no arguments returns an empty sequence.
 In this case, you need to specify the type `T` of the sequence.